artbyrab/projectee/README.md

 ## What if i don't like how the Projectee templates are construsted?

-Well in that can you can just go take a long walk off a short ... i mean that is fine.
+Well in that case you can just go and take a long walk off a short ... i mean that is fine.
 Not everyone is going to like the Projectee templates.
 I forgive you in advance, you're welcome.

 ## Why use Projectee templates?